-We have an active drug discovery program with a focus on compounds active against Neisseria gonorrhoeae.
+Our research team maintains an active drug discovery program with a specific emphasis on identifying compounds that show activity against Neisseria gonorrhoeae.

-We have an active drug discovery program with a focus on compounds active against Clostridium difficile(32).
+We have an active drug discovery program with a focus on Clostridium difficile.

 Every year, more than one million people in the United States are affected by bloodstream infections (BSI) and about 270,000 die as a result.
 Blood specimens are obtained and cultured for 1 to 5 days to determine the identity of existing pathogens and susceptibility to various antimicrobial agents.
 In an attempt to treat the infection before results of the culture come back, doctors often give patients antibiotics cocktail, hoping that one of the medications in the bunch will cure the patient.
 Often, it doesn’t, and sometimes patients are harmed by taking drugs they didn’t need.
 This practice also contributes to the increasing prevalence of antimicrobial resistance.
 For every hour of delay in starting correct antimicrobial therapy, the risk of death for a given patient with sepsis increases by 6% to 10%.
 Dr. Seleem has collaborated with Dr. Ji-Xin Cheng, Moustakas Chair Professor in Photonics and Optoelectronics at Boston University and world-wide leader in coherent Raman scattering microscopy, to focus on bloodstream infections and drug resistance.
 Drs.
 Seleem and Cheng with a $1.7 million grant from the National Institutes of Health are developing a microsecond-scale stimulated Raman spectroscopic imaging platform to enable in situ identification of a single bacterium/fungus in a complex environment at sub-micron resolution; along with early detection of its response to an antimicrobial drug(13, 14).
 This development will shift the paradigm of BSI diagnosis from a time-consuming, cultivation-dependent procedure to a culture-independent, in situ approach.
 Further clinical translation of the proposed technology would save patients’ lives with the early diagnosis of BSI and accurate profiling of a pathogen’s susceptibility to antimicrobials.